Get Insights on the Go with Sales Analytics on Mobile

 The chart makes it easy to see what’s gone into the pipe, and the CEO is pleased!
 Not much business has been moved out of the quarter, which has been a problem with other sales teams.
 And the team’s Closed Won number is much larger than Closed Lost.
 Now he asks for details about the Closed Won opportunities.

 - Go back to the dashboard by tapping the arrows icon at the upper left to close the chart.

 - Scroll down and you can also see a list of Closed Won opportunities.
-Swipe the chart to the left to see details, including the opportunity amounts.
-And scroll down to see the whole list.

 The CEO bends close to read the names.
 “Wow, looks like a few of your reps closed lots of business this quarter!”

 - Close the Team Trending dashboard by tapping the X in the upper left corner.

 - Tap the search icon , type “leader” and then tap Leaderboard to open the dashboard.

 - Once it’s open, swipe down to the bar chart with a list of team members.

 - Tap the chart so you can swipe through the entire list.